ral-facilities/datagateway-api/README.md

 ```bash
 curl -sSL https://install.python-poetry.org | python3.8 -
 ```
-Or you can specify the version you want to install from the listed versions with command below:
+Or you can specify the version you want to install from the listed versions with the command below:
 ```bash
 curl -sSL https://install.python-poetry.org | python3 - --version 1.2.0
 ```